An3sha/Project-Guidance/README.md

 📌 Introduction
 ------------------
 **Project-Guidance** Contains amazing projects written in multiple programming languages.
 Here you can easily find beginner to advance level projects.
-The main reason behind to create this repository so that people can find their projects all at one place with the source code.
-Most of the programmer (beginner 🔰) they are unable to find the project so we took the initiative to help them .
+The main reason behind this repository is to help people to find their projects all at one place with the source code.
+Most of the programmers (especially beginners 🔰) are unable to find the projects so we took the initiative to help them .
 Consider this repository as your personal space to find or add any new project to this repository .
 Being an open source contributor doesn't just mean writing code, either.
 You can help out by writing documentation, tests, or even giving suggestions. 🌟🏆